 - Games in general form can have multiple types of equilibria depending on the values of the exogenous parameters.
 When one parameter is large, a mixed strategy Nash equilibrium might exist; but when it is small, it might disappear.

-- Sometimes a particular equilibrium exists only if a parameter takes on a very specific value.
-We call this a "knife-edge" condition, as that value rest precariously on that specific value.
+- Sometimes a particular equilibrium exists only if a parameter takes on a specific value.
+We call this a knife-edge condition, as the parameter rests precariously on that exact number.

 - Since equilibria that rely on knife-edge conditions are substantively questionable, we tend to ignore them.